suminb/scout/README.md

 1. Receive analyst reports via email every morning (AWS SES).
 1. Extract PDF files (the actual reports).
-1. Extract text from those files.
+1. Extract text from those files and summarize it (<http://tldr.kr>).
-1. Upload the content to a private Slack channel.
+1. Upload the summary along with the original PDF to a private Slack channel.

-Receiving Emails with AWS SES
+Receiving emails with AWS SES
 ---

 In order to receive email messages via AWS SES, a user-owned domain name must